 - Positive Reinforcement

-- Coming to tutoring can be intimidating; we want to ensure that we are doing all that we can to create a comfortable learning environment.
+- Positive Reinforcement (Big 3).
+Coming to tutoring can be intimidating; we want to ensure that we are doing all that we can to create a comfortable learning environment.
 Remember the compliment sandwich!